mohanmanis/implementArrayFunctions/README.md

 # implementArrayFunctions
-written th polyfill of the Map, reduce, filter, find and forEach
+written the polyfill of the Map, reduce, filter, find and forEach